(Photo by Tyler Woods)

 The journalism industry has been in a state of flux for a bit now and Civil thinks it’s got a solution.
 Founded by Matthew Iles, the ConsenSys-aligned startup wants to bring journalism onto the blockchain.

 On Civil, those who pay to read would act as publishers, those who write would get paid per article and those who edit would get paid per fact-check.
 Everything stripped down, everything decentralized.
-The company raised $2.5 million in October and has hired some veteran journalists, including Maria Bustillos, Nicole Bode, Dan Sieberg and Sasha Frere-Jones.
+The company raised $2.5 million in October and has teamed up with some veteran journalists, granting money to the likes of Maria Bustillos, Nicole Bode, Dan Sieberg and Sasha Frere-Jones.
+As cofounder Matt Coolidge explains, these journalists technically aren’t Civil employees.
+“They’re running their own independent newsroom on Civil’s platform and retain full editorial and business independence from The Civil Media Company,” he says.
+That goes for all Civil newsrooms and is a key part of the model, Coolidge adds.

 One of the absolutely necessary ingredients for the success of blockchain ecosystem is for people to be able to access it easily, and one of the ways they’ll be able to do that is if they can use dollars in it, rather than volatile cryptocurrencies.